4.2 Secure business services

 enum is in the Xomega.Framework

-namespace, which was not used or declared in this generated file, we needed to declare it in the custom section for the namespaces at the top of the file to prevent it from being erased during regeneration.
+namespace, which was not used or declared in this generated file, we needed to make sure it's declared in the custom section for the namespaces at the top of the file to prevent it from being erased during regeneration.

 If the security check fails, we report a critical error of type Security